Meet the City Manager

 She was the first recipient of the Great American Main Street Award from the National Trust for Historic Preservation, one of the first cultural corridor recipients and Great Places designation by the Iowa Department of Cultural Affairs and the 2007, 2012, 2013 and 2017 All- America City Award from the National Civic League.
 She was also received the Governor’s Volunteer Award in 1994 & 1995 by former Iowa Governor Terry Branstad.

-Cindy is an active member of ICMA, serving as the chair of the Sustainable Community Advisory Committee as well as serving on the International Committee and the Editorial Board Research Committee.
+Cindy is an active member of ICMA, serving as the chair of the Sustainable Community Advisory Committee, including chair of this committee from 2015-2018 as well as serving on the International Committee and the Editorial Board Research Committee.
+She also serves on the National Civic League Board.
 She is a member of the Kentucky City/County Management Association.
 She previously served on the board of several art, downtown redevelopment, tourist and educational organizations.
 She also served on the Technical Advisory Committee for ICLEI - a national advisory board to develop criteria for the STAR Community Index program.